 On most house sitting websites, there is an area to show that you have undergone a background check (the actual check remains confidential after being verified by the platform).

-Once we almost house sat for someone who insisted on keeping the wifi router in a locked room.
-Sam, who works online, depends on wifi.
+Once we almost house sat for someone who insisted on keeping the WiFi router in a locked room.
+We both work online and depend on WiFi.
 If there was a connection problem, we’d have to contact a neighbor to unlock the door.
 The house was also far away from the nearest small town, so should this happen, it wasn’t like there was a coffee shop with WiFi down the road that we could pop into.
 Essentially it might mean jeopardizing employment in order to complete this housesit.

 Also, it just doesn’t feel right.
 We’re not asking homeowners to leave their safes unlocked.
 If we don’t feel like we have the homeowner’s trust to not rifle through their drawers or not sit on certain chairs, we don´t feel comfortable.
 For us, this signifies a lack of trust.
 If something goes wrong, whose side will they take?
 Will they trust that we did everything we could to responsibly rectify the situation?